HackYourFuture-CPH/program/courses/Backend/databases/week1/session-plan.md

 Design an ER model and implement the respective database for the data in [this file](session-materials/articles_example.json).

+Remember:
-Don't worry if you can't do every step perfectly.
-The important thing is to understand the main ideas.
-Take your time and ask questions if you're confused.
+- Don't worry if you can't do every step perfectly.
+- The important thing is to understand the main ideas.
+- Take your time and ask questions if you're confused.

-Steps:
+### Steps:

 1. Analyze the JSON structure
 2. Identify entities and relationships